Based on the NICE Guidelines – https://www.nice.org.uk/guidance/cg128

 Do you think you don’t enjoy social situations like the others seem to?

 Do you feel tired after social occasions?

-Difficulties with non-verbal communication used for social interaction (gestures, facial expressions, etc), ranging, for example, from no non-verbal communication; to atypical eye contact, or difficulties in understanding and using gestures and body language; to a complete lack of facial expressions and non-verbal communication.
+Difficulties with non-verbal communication used for social interaction (gestures, body language, facial expressions, etc), atypical eye contact, and others.

 Do you imitate other people’s gestures and expressions and ways of speaking?

 Do you find it difficult to purposefully make facial expressions for a situation, like smiling for a photo?

 If you are having a conversation with someone, do you usually look away if you need to think about something?

 Has anyone ever told you that you look aggressive, bored or upset when you were not?

 Do you find it difficult to recognise sarcasm and irony?